dnth/active-learning-flywheel/README.md

 - [unlabeled](./nbs/unlabeled_samples.parquet): A dataframe of unlabeled data which we will sample from using active learning.
 - [eval](./nbs/evaluation_samples.parquet): A dataframe of labeled data which we will use to evaluate the performance of the model.

+As a toy example I created the above 3 datasets from the imagenette dataset.

 ```python
 from active_vision import ActiveLearner
 import pandas as pd